Candle-Electric/VMU_Development_Beginners-Tutorial/Lesson_2/README.md

 ![The X- And Y-Coordinates For LibPerspective's Screen Drawing Functions Go To The Right And Down, Respectively.](./img/Lesson2_Coordinates.png)

 The format for drawing sprites is pretty much the same as the one we used to draw our background in the previous lesson, but just smaller height and width.
-You can use any dimesions you want, but the `.byte` statements will all need the full 8 digits in the X-Drection, with ones out of the range being ignored.
-We'll practice that later though; for now, here's another Template for our Example Sprite, which we will name `Example_Sprite.asm`:
+You can use any dimesions you want, but the `.byte` statements will all need the full 8 digits in the X-Direction, with ones out of the range being ignored.
+We'll practice that later though, with more details to come in Lesson 3; for now, here's another Template for our Example Sprite, which we will name `Example_Sprite.asm`:

 	Example_Sprite:
 		.byte	8,8